 Historical uses Early records mention that Alexander the Great carried this spice west in 4 BC, and it was commonly used as a flavouring in the cuisine of ancient Rome.

-Storage Solid asafetida keeps for several years while the powdered form lasts for about a year.
+Storage Solid asafetida keeps for several years while the powdered form lasts for about 2 years.

 Click here for more details about asafoetida.